mrTimofey/vue-admin/docs/customization/custom-pages.md

 ## URL postfix and parameters

 You can provide additional route postfix for any of your pages by adding a `routePath` component field.
-It is convenient when you want to some parts pf URL to be mapped to component prop.
+It is convenient when you want to some parts of URL to be mapped to component prop.
 Example:

 ```html
 <!-- admin/src/pages/page-with-param.vue -->